waldeir/pandoc-filter-furigana/README.md

 # A pandoc filter to handle furigana in markdown

-This pandoc filter written in python will enable pandoc to recognize and format furigana correctly when converting a markdown text to html.
+This pandoc filter written in python will enable pandoc to recognize and format furigana correctly when converting a markdown text to html or pdf.

 You must have *pandocfilters* installed for python.